garrandall/popular-music-data/tracks/dreamtime-daryl-hall.md

 You think he's gonna take care of you
 The man with the plan that'll see you through
 And I say there ain't no way
 'Cause I know he's a lie

-You're living in dreamtime, baby (you want to run away) It's time to wake up, ooh
+You're living in dreamtime, baby (you want to run away) It's time to wake up, oh
 You're living on dreamtime, baby (you want to run away) It's time to shape up, shape up
 You're living on dreamtime (you want to run away)